adfresca/sdk-unity/README.md

 ```

-### Sign in & Sign Out
+### Sign In & Sign Out

 You can track a user’s sign in or sign out actions using these Sign In and Sign Out functions.
-Nudge will use a string passed using SignIn or SignOut method as a user identifier and track users with multiple devices, which makes statistics more accurate and campaigns will recognize users, not devices to run more effectively.
-(Users can not claim the same rewards multiple times by using different devices.)
+Nudge will use a string passed using SignIn or SignOut method as a user identifier and track users with multiple devices, which makes statistics more accurate and campaigns will recognize users, not devices so they will run more effectively.
+(Users will no longer claim the same rewards multiple times by using different devices.)

 You need to pass a user identifier (string) to **SignIn()** method when a user signs in to your server (including auto sign-in).
 You also need to put **SignOut()** method when a user signs out.